 This usually requires waiting 3 to 4 weeks before taking an antibody-based test (see Figure 6).

 UK guidelines state that 4th generation HIV tests (antigen/antibody) will detect 99% of infections at 6 weeks – compared to 95% of infections four weeks after exposure.

 A negative test after four weeks then needs to be confirmed with a second test three months after the risk.
-This is in case you take longer than four weeks to generate an antibody response.
+This is to cover the small chance that you take longer than four weeks to generate an antibody response.